How AI remembers today. And how it should tomorrow.

 The detector learns your own definitions of "sensitive" and "important" — not someone else's rules.

 The local brain runs on your machine.
-The land is yours. $MELY is what makes it possible to build all of this together — instead of waiting for a corporation to eventually decide your autonomy is worth their time.
+The land is yours. $LOAM is what makes it possible to build all of this together — instead of waiting for a corporation to eventually decide your autonomy is worth their time.

-$MELY is a small community token at this stage.
+$LOAM is a small community token at this stage.
 Volatility is high and the risk of total loss is real.
 Do not put in money you cannot truly afford to lose.
 This is not investment advice — this is me being straight with you.

 Your memory is the most personal thing you own.
 Every thought, every conversation, every decision you process with AI — it all leaves a trace.